lukemarsden/dagger-aws/README.md

 ## Push Image to Private ECR Repo

+This module lets you push container images from Dagger to ECR without having to manually configure docker with ECR credentials.
+It will fetch them automatically behind the scenes.

 From CLI, to push `ubuntu:latest` to a given ECR repo, by way of example:

 ```